xcpretty/xcpretty/CONTRIBUTING.md

 Here's an example workflow for a contribution:

+#### 0. Fork the project and create a branch

+- Make separate branches for unrelated changes, like `my-awesome-feature` or `fix-terrible-bug`

 #### 1. Write a failing feature

 - These are a full-stack end to end tests